Athens city tour, 360-degree panoramic views from Lycabettus Hill summit

 Where do we meet?

-Vallianeio Megaron, Panepistimiou Street, Athens 106 79.
+Vallianeio Megaron, Panepistimiou 32, Athens 106 79.
 It's the middle building of the three Athens Trilogy neoclassical buildings.
-2-minute walk from Panepistimio Metro Station (Red Line).
+2-minute walk from Panepistimio Metro Station (Red Line), use the exit labelled National Library.

 Explore More Experiences